 Countless river groups spend their free time down in the roaring or trickling Gunnison River, depending upon the locale.
 Water lovers on the river vary from kayakers and rafters pounding through breathtaking sections of world-class rapids and smooth eddies, to the fly-fishers who wade along the calmer sections and expertly whip their custom flies in an elegant dance over the river’s surface.
 More about rafting and kayaking >>

-Climbing at the Black Canyon
+Climbing at Black Canyon National Park

 In the warmer months, world-renowned rock climbers from across the planet descend upon Montrose.
 The Black Canyon is an international, bucket-list worthy destinations for climbers, who refer to the outdoor haven as “The Black.”
 Since the canyon known for its dangerous exposure and limited protection, only seasoned, savvy climbers should pursue its brilliant cliff faces.
 More about Black Canyon climbing >>